xuhangcn/xuhangcn.github.io/_pages/about.md

 I received my Bachelor's degree in Statistics at Fudan University in 2013.
 I obtained my Ph.D. degree in Statistics at Hong Kong University (HKU) in 2018, supervised by Prof. Philip L H Yu.
 During PhD study, I was also a research assistant at the University of Ottawa, supervised by Prof. Mayer Alvo from 2016 to 2018.
 After graduation, I joined Huawei Noah's Ark Lab in 2018.

 Currently, I am a **Senior Researcher** at the Computer Vision Lab in **Huawei Noah's Ark Lab**.
 I am leading a research team in Shanghai.
-We are focusing on industrial research in deep learning and high-level recognition machine learning technics in computer vision in Huawei.
+We focus on industrial research in MultiModality LLM and high-level recognition techniques in computer vision in Huawei.

 Research Interest
 ======
-Recently, my research interest includes:
+Recently, my research interests include:

+1. Multi-modality LLM, such as image-text pretrained models, large-scale pretrained models, Unified Understanding and generation MLLMs.
-1. High-level Recognition Models including 2D/3D Object Detection, Segmentation, Lane detection in Autonomous Driving.
+2. High-level Recognition Models including 2D/3D Object Detection, Segmentation, Lane detection in Autonomous Driving.
-2. Multi-modality Learning, such as image-text pretrained models, large-scale pretrained models, Lidar/Camera perception models.
-3. Automatic Machine Learning (AutoML),  specially on NAS and HPO.

 <font color='red'> We are now recruiting self-motivated interns / full-time researchers.
-If you are interested in, please directly send your CV to my Email.
+If you are interested, please send your CV directly to my email.
  </font>

 <!-- About Me